LaurentRosenfeld/Perl-6-Miscellaneous/Challenges-in-Perl6/Historical-values.md

 thanks to the fact that it uses the [Scalar::History](https://github.com/holli-holzer/perl6-Scalar-History) module, which he wrote and is still in development stage (it should presumably go to CPAN some time in the future when completed).
 This module also uses `Proxy` objects.

-[Simon Proctor](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-027/simon-proctor/perl6/ch-2.p6) implemented a `Historic` class with a `@!values` attibute, implementing various setters and getters and using `Proxy` objects.
+[Simon Proctor](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-027/simon-proctor/perl6/ch-2.p6) implemented a `Historic` class with a `@!values` attribute, implementing various setters and getters and using `Proxy` objects.
 One very interesting point is that he also implemented a `Δ=` operator to handle `Historic` objects:

 ``` Perl6
 multi sub infix:<Δ=> ( Any:U $h is rw, Any $v ) is equiv(&infix:<=>) {